2022–23 Notre Dame Fighting Irish women's basketball team

 The 2022–23 Notre Dame Fighting Irish women's basketball team represented the University of Notre Dame during the 2022–23 NCAA Division I women's basketball season.
-The Fighting Irish were led by third year head coach Niele Ivey and played their home games at Purcell Pavilion as members of the Atlantic Coast Conference.
+The Fighting Irish were led by third-year head coach Niele Ivey, and played their home games at Purcell Pavilion as members of the Atlantic Coast Conference.

 The Fighting Irish finished the season 27–6 overall and 15–3 in ACC play, to finish as conference champions.
-This was their seventh regular season championship, and first since 2018–19.
-As the first seed in the ACC tournament, they defeated eighth seed NC State in the Quarterfinals before losing to fourth seed Louisville in the Semifinals.
-They received and at-large bid to the NCAA tournament and were the third seed in the Greenville 1 Region.
-They defeated fourteenth seed Southern Utah in the First Round and eleventh seed Mississippi State in the Second Round before losing to second seed Maryland in the Sweet Sixteen to end their season.
+This was their seventh regular season championship, and their first since 2018–19.
+As the first seed in the ACC tournament, they defeated eighth seed NC State in the quarterfinals before losing to fourth seed Louisville in the semifinals.
+They received an at-large bid to the NCAA tournament, and were the third seed in the Greenville 1 Region.
+They defeated fourteenth seed Southern Utah in the first round and eleventh seed Mississippi State in the second round, before losing to second seed Maryland in the Sweet Sixteen to end their season.
 Their postseason performance was impacted by an injury to Olivia Miles, who was an All-ACC First Team selection.

 Previous season

-The Fighting Irish finished the season 24–10 overall and 13–5 in ACC play, to finish in a three way tie for third place.
-As the third seed in the ACC tournament, they defeated sixth seed Georgia Tech in the Quarterfinals before losing to seventh seed Miami in the Semifinals.
-They received and at-large bid to the NCAA tournament and were the fifth seed in the Bridgeport Region.
-They defeated twelfth seed UMass in the First Round and fourth seed Oklahoma in the Second Round before losing to NC State in the Sweet Sixteen to end their season.
+The Fighting Irish finished the season 24–10 overall and 13–5 in ACC play, to finish in a three-way tie for third place.
+As the third seed in the ACC tournament, they defeated sixth seed Georgia Tech in the quarterfinals before losing to seventh seed Miami in the semifinals.
+They received an at-large bid to the NCAA tournament and were the fifth seed in the Bridgeport Region.
+They defeated twelfth seed UMass in the first round and fourth seed Oklahoma in the second round, before losing to NC State in the Sweet Sixteen to end their season.